fionayyc/last-centurion/crew/eve.md

 ## 🧬 Background & Origin

-Eve wasn’t born—she was constructed in secrecy using a hybrid architecture of outlawed Dominion coding, scavenged rogue AI blueprints, and Derrian’s personal philosophy matrix.
+Eve wasn’t born—she was constructed in secrecy using a hybrid architecture of outlawed Dominion coding, scavenged rogue AI blueprints, and Kaiden’s personal philosophy matrix.
 She was supposed to be just a tool.

 But she grew.